python-cffi/cffi/doc/source/ref.rst

 can directly pass ``ffi.from_buffer(python_buffer)`` as argument to the call.

-*New in version 1.7:* the python_buffer can be a bytearray object.
-Be careful: if the bytearray gets resized (e.g. its ``.append()`` method is called), then the ``<cdata>`` object will point to freed memory and must not be used any more.

-*New in version 1.8:* the python_buffer can be a byte string (but still not a buffer/memoryview on a string).
-Never modify a byte string!
+*New in version 1.10:* the ``python_buffer`` can be anything supporting the buffer/memoryview interface (except unicode strings).
+Previously, bytearray objects were supported in version 1.7 onwards (careful, if you resize the bytearray, the ``<cdata>`` object will point to freed memory); and byte strings were supported in version 1.8 onwards.

 ffi.memmove()